damian-718/drawing_game/README.md

 This is a prototype (work in progress) for a drawing with friends browser game.
-Websocket is in a feature branch, where you can start the dev server and have many local clients connect and draw.
+Supports real time chat and drawings.
+Game logic coming soon.

 TODO:

-Cleanup code
-Seperate CSS into its own modules
+AWS deployment
+Code cleanup
+Game Logic

 TechStack: